GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 The way to revoke a token depends on its type.
 There are two types of tokens:
 * Regular API keys.
 These keys can be created from the dashboard.
 * "Secured" API keys.
-These keys are used to allow users to see a filtered view of an index (useful when the index contains data data from many users).
+These keys are used to allow users to see a filtered view of an index (useful when the index contains data from many users).
 They cannot be created from the dashboard.
-Instead they must be generated at the API level (from your back-end).
+Instead, they must be generated at the API level (from your back-end).
 Such keys must be generated from any regular key (except the admin key) with a search scope (called the "parent key").

 #### Your token is regular